Due to violence in Myanmar, more than 600,000 Rohingya people have been forced to flee to Bangladesh and are in need of food, shelter and protection.

 This blog by Kate Lea, former teacher and Education & Youth Strategic Advisor at Oxfam shares a personal view of the situation in Bangladesh and explores how to talk about global crises with your learners.

 Oxfam’s Stand As One Campaign has teaching resources to enable pupils to discover the lives and experiences of refugees before writing compelling postcards to MPs on the issue of family reunion.
-The campaign is leading up to a vote on March 16 2018, when MPs will vote on a bill to reunite refugee families.
-This resource aimed at 8-14 year-olds is also part of the campaign and contains a film and accompanying notes
+The campaign led up to a vote on March 16 2018, when MPs voted in support of a bill to reunite refugee families.
+This resource aimed at 8-14 year-olds was also part of the campaign and contains a film and accompanying notes

 The Disasters Emergency Committee is a coalition of 13 leading UK aid charities responding to emergencies including Oxfam and the British Red Cross.
 You can donate via their Emergency Appeal